yeppAniket/yeppAniket/README.md

 ## 🛰️ What I'm up to
-- 🔭 Building around **reliable AI systems** (monitoring, evaluation, and “does this break at 2am?” tooling)
+- 🔭 Building around **reliable AI systems** (monitoring, evaluation, and "does this break at 2am?" tooling)
 - 🌱 Learning **agentic workflows** (tools, memory, orchestration, eval)
 - 🧩 Open to collabs where **automation meets content** (pipelines, scheduling, quality checks)
 - 🛠️ Exploring an **AI note / meeting capture** idea — would love sharp feedback on scope + UX